 In order to increase its liquidity position and to take advantage of the favorable interest rate environment, InterGroup refinanced its 151-unit apartment complex in Parsippany, New Jersey on April 30, 2020, generating net proceeds of \$6,814,000.
 In June 2020, InterGroup refinanced one of its California properties and generated net proceeds of \$1,144,000.
+During the three months ended December 31, 2020, InterGroup completed refinancing on two of its California properties and generated net proceeds of \$4,327,000.
+In January 2021, InterGroup refinanced an additional California property and generated net proceeds of \$1,057,000.
 InterGroup is currently evaluating other refinancing opportunities and it could refinance additional multifamily properties should the need arise, or should management consider the interest rate environment favorable.
-InterGroup has an uncollateralized \$8,000,000 revolving line of credit from CIBC Bank USA ("CIBC") and the entire \$8,000,000 is available to be drawn down as of September 30, 2020 should additional liquidity be necessary.
+InterGroup has an uncollateralized \$8,000,000 revolving line of credit from CIBC Bank USA ("CIBC") and the entire \$8,000,000 is available to be drawn down as of December 31, 2020 should additional liquidity be necessary.
 On August 28, 2020, Santa Fe sold its 27-unit apartment complex located in Santa Monica, California for \$15,650,000 and realized a gain on the sale of approximately \$12,043,000.
 Santa Fe will manage its federal and state income tax liability, and anticipates the utilization of its available net operating losses and capital loss carryforwards.
 Santa Fe received net proceeds of \$12,163,000 after selling costs and repayment of InterGroup's RLOC of \$2,985,000 as InterGroup had drawn on its RLOC in July 2018 to pay off the previous Fannie Mae mortgage on the property.
 Furthermore, pursuant to the Contribution Agreement between Santa Fe and InterGroup, Santa Fe paid InterGroup \$662,000 from the sale.
 Santa Fe will not seek a replacement property.

-As the sole general partner of Justice that controls approximately 93.3% of the voting interest in the Partnership, Portsmouth has the ability to amend the partnership agreement to allow for capital calls to the limited partners of Justice if needed.
+As the sole general partner of Justice that controls approximately 96.6% of the voting interest in the Partnership, Portsmouth has the ability to amend the partnership agreement to allow for capital calls to the limited partners of Justice if needed.
 The majority of any capital calls will be met by Portsmouth.
 Portsmouth will have financing availability, upon the authorization of the respective board of directors, to borrow from InterGroup and/or Santa Fe to meet any capital calls and its other obligations during the next twelve months and beyond.
 On August 28, 2020, the Board of InterGroup and Santa Fe passed resolutions, respectively, to provide funding to Portsmouth if necessary.
+On December 16, 2020, Justice and InterGroup entered into a loan modification agreement which increased Justice's borrowing from InterGroup as needed up to \$10,000,000 from its current loan balance of \$3,000,000 due to InterGroup.
+On December 31, 2020, InterGroup advanced \$700,000 to Justice per the aforementioned agreement.
 The Partnership is also allowed to seek additional loans and sell partnership interests.
 Upon the consent of the general partner and a super majority in interest, the Partnership may sell additional classes or series of units of the Partnership under certain conditions in order to raise additional capital.